Chapter 33:

 “David Athelward, sparing them was the most evil and cruel choice you could make, one perfect of my Demon Emperor.”

-Once Rebecca had been escorted into David’s office, she had found Mímir awaiting her, with a massive stack of paper by his side and a long list of jobs for her to do on her first day.
+Mímir was waiting for Rebecca inside the Demon Emperor’s office with a massive stack of paper by his side, and a long list of jobs for her to do.

-Much to her surprise however, Mímir had explained in full all of her duties, as well as a few general guidelines about what the Demon Emperor wanted her to achieve.
-He had left her about two hours ago and, not wanting to waste even a moment, Rebecca had gotten to work.
+Much to her surprise, Mímir thoroughly explained all of her duties and gave her a few general guidelines about what the Demon Emperor wanted her to achieve.
+He had left about two hours ago; Rebecca, not wanting to waste even a single moment, got to work immediately.

-In the dead of night, in what was once a storehouse for spices and herbs in the Merchant District at Stonefall, twenty corpses were littered throughout the room with only two people left alive.
+In the dead of night, in what was a storehouse for spices and herbs in Stonefall, twenty corpses littered the floor.

 “Please…please don’t hurt me,” the man beneath Herakles’s foot begged, his words muffled by Herakles’s boot.

-“You know, this wouldn’t have happened if you’d just talked when I asked you nicely the first time,” Herakles said, putting pressure on the man’s jaw, making him squirm.
+“You know, this wouldn’t have happened if you’d just talked when I asked you nicely the first time.”
+Herakles put more pressure on the man’s jaw.
 “Now, there’s two ways this goes.
-Either you die from me boot, or.”
+Either you die from my boot, or.”
 Herakles swung his club down on the man’s ribs, cracking two of them and making him scream madly.
 “You talk before I turn your ribs into dust.”

 Herakles put more pressure on the man’s face.
-“Less begging, more answers.
+“Less begging, more talking.
 Tell me: how many bases do you have in the city?”

 “I-I swear, I don’t know.
 I was just told the general location, not specifics.
 My captain would know.”